beyond-sharepoint/sp-lookout/README.md

 </h1>

 - Create Pages that contain WebParts that form informational displays.
-- Use SPFiddle to write TypeScript code that lets you directly hit SP REST Services.
+- Use SPFiddle to write TypeScript code that lets you directly hit SP REST Services - and any REST services on the web.
 - Join data provided by SPFiddle Scripts on Dashboard pages.